changrita1114/pandas-challenge/README.md

 ### Three Conclusions:
 1. The male players represented the majority and spent the most money on items.
 2. Age group 20-24 had the highest purchase count and spent the most money on items.
 3. The top spender's SN is Lisosia93.
 He/she spent $18.96 buying 5 items.
-The most popular and profitable item is "Final Critic" with total purchase count 13 times and total revenue $59.99.
+The most popular and profitable item is "Final Critic" with total purchase count of 13 times and total revenue $59.99.
 ## Disclaimer
 The resources of this master branch are only for educational purposes.
 All reserved rights belong to UCSD Data Science and Visualization Boot Camp.